Diabetes, bone, pain drugs may face German price cuts

-FRANKFURT (Reuters) - Drugs from Novo Nordisk, Amgen, Bayer and other companies could face price cuts in Germany as the country’s medical cost-benefit agency widens a review into the value offered by medicines.
+FRANKFURT, April 18 (Reuters) - Drugs from Novo Nordisk , Amgen, Bayer and other companies could face price cuts in Germany as the country’s medical cost-benefit agency widens a review into the value offered by medicines.

 The Federal Joint Committee, or G-BA, said on Thursday it would review the cost-effectiveness of a range of drugs in different treatment areas.